vmware/terraform-provider-vcfa/website/docs/index.html.markdown

 * `import_separator` - (Optional) The string to be used as separator with `terraform import`.
 By default it is a dot (`.`).

-## Connection Cache (*1.0+*)
+## Connection Cache

-Cloud Director connection calls can be expensive, and if a definition file contains several resources, it may trigger multiple connections.
+VCFA connection calls can be expensive, and if a definition file contains several resources, it may trigger multiple connections.
 There is a cache engine, disabled by default, which can be activated by the `VCFA_CACHE` environment variable.
 When enabled, the provider will not reconnect, but reuse an active connection for up to 20 minutes, and then connect again.